jaydenmcl/SnapBot2/README.md

 > ⚠️ **Warning:** This project is no longer maintained ,  for further development and queries contact alewsor@gmail.com

+> ⚠️ **Note:** SnapBot v2 is not publicly available yet.
+It will be **open-sourced soon**, but until then it's available **exclusively for business inquiries**.
+Contact: [alewsor@gmail.com](mailto:alewsor@gmail.com)

+# 🚀 SnapBot v2 is Ready!

+After months of silent development, SnapBot is now more powerful than ever — with support for:

+- 📸 Image uploads
+- 💬 Full chat automation
+- ⚡ Snap shortcuts
+- 🔕 Smart notification blocking
+- 🔁 Advanced contact handling
+- ...and a **ton** more features!

+While the code isn't public just yet, **SnapBot v2 will be open-sourced soon**.
+In the meantime, it's available **only for business use**.

+📩 **Interested?
+Reach out at:** [alewsor@gmail.com](mailto:alewsor@gmail.com)

 # SnapBot
 SnapBot is a simple automation tool for interacting with Snapchat using Puppeteer.
 This bot logs into a Snapchat account, captures a snap with a caption, takes a screenshot, and sends the snap to specified contacts.
 It also includes a logout feature for switching accounts without closing the browser.